BrownCSCI1230/lab01_setup/README.md

 #### ***Task 7:***

-We learned the basics of containers and strings, let's trying using them!
+We learned the basics of containers and strings, let's try using them!

 - Create a container of strings, you're free to pick either `std::array` or `std::vector`.
 - Fill the container with some strings.